Colleges That Offer Radiology Graduate Programs: How to Choose

 This program focuses on the medical applications of radiology, such as radiation oncology.
-Students take classes in diagnostic radiology, magnetic resonance, nuclear medicine, radiation dosimetry, radiation therapy, radiation safety, and spend a great deal of time in radiation labs.
+Students usually spend a great deal of time in radiation labs.
 A thesis consisting of an approved project in the field of radiological physics is typically included.
+Coursework includes:

 Master of Science - Radiologist Assistant

 The title of this degree varies, but the purpose of the program is to produce competent radiologist assistants.
-Students study human anatomy, patient diagnosis and management, image critiquing, medical terminology, pathophysiology and medical legal issues.
-This program may require hundreds of hours spent in a clinical setting, allowing the student to gain knowledge from qualified professionals in the working environment of radiology.
+This program requires hundreds of hours spent in a clinical setting, allowing the student to gain knowledge from qualified professionals in the working environment of radiology.
+Students study:

 Related to Colleges That Offer Radiology Graduate Programs: How to Choose

 Radiology and x-ray certification for dental assistants typically consists of one course in which students learn, in a mostly...

 Pediatric radiology is what's known as a sub-specialty within the medical field of radiology.
 The most common way to specialize...

 Ultrasound radiology, or sonography, uses sound waves to create images of the internal organ systems in the body.
 Sonographers...

 Find out how to become a radiology transcriptionist.
 Research the education and training requirements and learn about the...